intel-analytics/BigDL-2.x/ppml/trusted-big-data-ml/python/docker-graphene/README.md

 ##### Example1: `pi.py`

 Run the example with SGX and standalone mode with the following command in the terminal.
+Replace the value of ``spark.authenticate.secret`` with your own secret key.

 ```bash
 SGX=1 ./pal_loader bash -c "/opt/jdk8/bin/java \